Researching at the Huntington

 Every year numerous scholars from around the world begin mapping their way to the impressive independent research library in San Marino, California.
 It’s important to keep in mind that the Los Angeles area is vast and although taking residence at the beach can be tempting, the commute is ill advised.
 When searching for the perfect home try sticking to San Marino and neighboring cities, such as: Pasadena, South Pasadena, Alhambra, Altadena, Sierra Madre, Arcadia, La Canada Flintridge, or Eagle Rock.

 While in Southern California, Huntington Scholars don’t have to leave their own homes empty.
-It is also possible to post homes left behind and find academic tenants.
+It is also possible to post a home listing to find a tenant while you may be traveling.
 Although not necessary, it is an option to help offset expenses.

 Posting a Tenant Listing